wunderlins/protohand/doc/README.txt

         If `user_param` is set and the parameters value does not match the currently logged in user this command will be run. `cmd` will be ignored.

+    precmd:
+        This is an optional command that will be run before the actual command defined in `cmd`.
+Variables will be expanded the same way yas described in `cmd`.

+    precmd_usermatch:
+        If the config parameter `user_param` is used and the user matches, this command will be run before `cmd_usermatch` is executed.

+    precmd_bousermatch:
+        If the config parameter `user_param` is used and the user matches, this command will be run before `cmd_nousermatch` is executed.

 ENVIRONMENT